patricia-haumer/Investigating-Gender-bias-in-Music-Recommendation-Systems/data/README.md

 - **`playlist_id_map.csv`**
   Maps playlist IDs to additional metadata, potentially including playlist names, creation date, or user IDs.

+- **`spotify_tracks_with_gender.csv`** *(not included in repo)*
+  A large enriched dataset containing Spotify track metadata along with inferred or collected artist gender labels.
+  Used for fairness evaluation and gender-based analysis of recommendation exposure.
+  **Note**: Due to its large size, this file is not hosted in the GitHub repository.
+  👉 You can download it from: [Link](https://drive.google.com/file/d/1OZaKaUnG8-s9NwfGRnnc0ApUB14Rewah/view?usp=drive_link)

 ---

 ## 🎵 Last.fm Datasets